This site began on Monday 15 June 2015 and continues to develop. Bookmark it now.

-If you really, really want to go to a show at EFC it's better to book in advance - use email@example.com for this.
+If you really, really want to go to a show at Edinburgh FC it's better to book in advance - use this email address.

 EFC's shows are all (usually) presented in the Pleasance Cabaret Bar, 60 The Pleasance, Edinburgh EH8 9TJ, Scotland which is adjacent to the Pleasance Sports Centre of Edinburgh University.
 The Pleasance complex of buildings is owned by Edinburgh University Students' Association (EUSA) although EFC itself has no connection with EUSA, nor Edinburgh University.

 The Pleasance Cabaret Bar is in a courtyard accessed through two archways from The Pleasance.
 One of the archways is for vehicles only which brings you right to the venue door.
 You can park safely (and for free!) in the courtyard.